mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 ## Pursuing the right idea means rejecting the wrong ones

 One of the best lessons I learned from my friend David Toth is that founders tend to undervalue idea screening.
+As lean manufacturing techniques beccome more popular with startups, people think of building a minimum viable product as cheap.
+But it still usually means weeks or months of work.

  Because it feels very cheap to explore an idea and build an MVP, most people rush into that without considering other ideas.
 But really, even a quick failure takes weeks or months of effort.
 A marginal but long-term loser business can take years to reveal itself as such.

 David's rule of thumb is that before he pursues an idea, he comes up with at least 10 concepts so that he can choose the best one.